 This also explains why the monthly costs tend to be higher on a monthly-rolling deal.
 There also tend to be fewer freebies or introductory deals because providers aren’t courting your loyalty.

 There are a number of providers that offer broadband without a contract.

-NOW Broadband offers all of its broadband packages on a rolling 30-day or no contract basis, all of which are unlimited.
-This includes NOW’s Brilliant Broadband with an average speed of 11Mbps, Fab Fibre (36Mbps) and Super Fibre (average speed of 63Mbps).
-You can also add a 30-day TV pass to get Sky TV and kids’ TV.
+NOW Broadband offers all 3 of its broadband packages on a rolling 30-day or no-contract basis, all of which offer unlimited usage.
+This includes Brilliant Broadband which offers average download speeds of 11Mbps, Fab Fibre (36Mbps) and Super Fibre (average speed of 63Mbps).
+You can also add a 30-day NOW TV pass to get access to Sky TV programmes.

 Virgin Media offers a range of 30-day rolling contracts.
-The deals are broadband only and offer speeds from 54Mbps up to 362Mbps.
+The deals are broadband-only and offer speeds from 54Mbps up to 362Mbps.
 All packages come with an £80 upfront set-up fee.

-Hyperoptic offers a no-contract option for broadband, and broadband and phone with speeds of 30Mbps, 150Mbps and 1Gbps, but you might find availability is limited.
+Hyperoptic offers a no-contract option for broadband, and broadband and phone with speeds of 30Mbps, 150Mbps, 500Mbps and 1Gbps, but you might find availability is limited.

-Lesser-known Direct Save Telecom is a small, no-frills broadband provider which offers unlimited fibre deals (35Mbps and 63Mbps) without a contract.
+Direct Save Telecom is a lesser-known no-frills broadband provider, which offers unlimited fibre deals (35Mbps and 63Mbps) without a contract.

-BT offers nine-month student broadband deals for term time.
+BT offers 9-month student broadband deals for term time.

-Alternatives to no contract broadband: 4G, Mi-Fi and wireless deals
+Alternatives to no-contract broadband: Mi-Fi dongles, tethering and wireless deals

-For occasional Internet users, there’s a fair amount of free public Wi-Fi available where you can sit in a coffee shop and for the price of a coffee get connected for an hour or so.
+For occasional Internet users, there’s a fair amount of free public Wi-Fi available where you can sit in a coffee shop and for the price of a coffee get connected for a few hours or so.